hyacinsm/ece434-hyacinsm/hw02/ReadMe.md

 # ECE 434 Embedded Linux HW01 #
 #### <center> Date: 12/11/23 &emsp; By: Sean Hyacinthe

+#### Homework Overview

+Parts 1-3 compared performance across c and python scripts for various GPIO methods on the BBB.
+The results are compiled into two table under sections 2.3 & 3.1

+The "button_etch_sketch" is an extension of the hw01 etch a sketch program.
+Instead of using terminal input, buttons were added.
+My actual circuit wiring is described in the python file.
+To use the program, just run the file.
+Controls are explained in the python file.

 ### <center> <u> Measuring GPIO on Oscilloscope </u>

 #### 1. Shell Script